-- In terms of jobs, the heat pump industry employs a workforce in R&D, component and heat pump manufacturing, installers (including drillers), and service & maintenance. - Based on the number of working hours required to install various types of heat pumps and experts' estimates of turnover per employee, the total number of employees in the European heat pump industry is believed to count 116,679 people, with approximately 37% of these working in heat pump manufacturing (int.
+- In terms of jobs, the heat pump industry employs a workforce in R&D, component and heat pump manufacturing, installers (including drillers), and service and maintenance. - Based on the number of working hours required to install various types of heat pumps and experts' estimates of turnover per employee, the total number of employees in the European heat pump industry is believed to be 116,679 people, with approximately 37% of these working in heat pump manufacturing (int.
 EHPA, Statistics, 2022).

 - By 2030, as European manufacturers and installers respond to the ambitious goals of the REPowerEU initiative and other national heat pump deployment plans, the workforce is set to become three times bigger (ext.
-IEA, The Future of Heat Pumps, 2022, p.60). - Therefore, EHPA estimates that the number of employees needed to supply the 2030 sales to the market will amount to between 450 and 500,000 FTE (full-time equivalent), compared to around 117,000 today.
+IEA, The Future of Heat Pumps, 2022, p.60). - This is a deficit in skills as well as workers.
+There is a lack of heat pump-specific skills in the curricula for the relevant trades (e.g. plumber, electrician, heating technician), and issues with skills recognition across Member States.
+There are particular needs for skills in installing integrated systems, in digitalisation, in refrigerants and in ground-source heat pumps (including drilling).
+The Renewable Energy Directive (RED) requires installers to have a specific certification to install heat pumps.
+Also, the F-Gas Regulation requires anyone who installs, services, repairs or decommissions heat pumps with HFCs to do leak checks or to reclaim HFCs to be certified (ext.
+EC, Heat Pumps in the European Union, 2023, p.31-32). - Therefore, EHPA estimates that the number of employees needed to supply the 2030 sales to the market will amount to between 450 and 500,000 FTE (full-time equivalent), compared to around 117,000 today.
 While some of these will be re-trained boiler installers, others will be new to the industry (int.
 EHPA, EU plan will boost heat pumps but aims too low, 2023). - Worldwide, approximately 450,000 people work directly in the manufacturing, planning and installation, wholesale, servicing, and maintenance of heat pumps today.
 With an estimated 210,000 workers employed, installation is the most labour-intensive part of the heat pump value chain (ext.
-IEA, The Future of Heat Pumps, 2022, p.59). - By 2030, global employment in the heat pump sector is expected to triple to over 1.3 million workers (ext.
 IEA, The Future of Heat Pumps, 2022, p.59).